-UUID Security Guide: Are UUIDs Safe to Use as Public Identifiers?
+UUID Security Guide: Are UUIDs Safe as Public IDs?

 Assess UUID security for public APIs and URLs.
 Learn the risks of predictable v1 UUIDs, enumeration attacks, and when to use opaque tokens instead.